Joy1119/Churn-Analysis-Power-BI/README.md

-In this study, Power BI will be used for modeling and visualizing bank customer churn.
+In this study, Power BI was used for modeling and visualizing bank customer churn.
+You will need to download the file.